Homeowners who accept a product transfer from their mortgage provider could be paying £600 more a year than they need to, new data shows.

 - Bank of Ireland: ‘some differences can occur from time to time due, for example, to timing or where some products have different features.’

 - NatWest: new and existing customers are currently offered the same rates if they’re applying directly, but some lower rates are available via brokers.

 Should you remortgage or take a product transfer?

 Usually, when you’re offered a product transfer, your lender will send you a list without any advice on which deal would be best for you.

 It can be very difficult to work out which is the best option, as arrangement fees often mean that the deal with the lowest interest rate isn’t cheapest overall.

 Comparing the product transfers with deals from other lenders can be even more confusing.
-For this reason, it’s well worth taking advice from a whole-of-market broker such as Which?
-Mortgage Advisers.
+For this reason, it’s well worth taking advice from a whole-of-market broker.